elixir-cldr/cldr/README.md

 `Cldr` is an Elixir library for the [Unicode Consortium's](http://unicode.org) [Common Locale Data Repository (CLDR)](http://cldr.unicode.org).
 The intentions of CLDR, and this library, it to simplify the locale specific formatting of numbers, lists, currencies, calendars, units of measure and dates/times.
 As of April 2017 and Version 0.1.0, `Cldr` is based upon [CLDR version 31.0.1](http://cldr.unicode.org).

+**It is highly likely that you will also want to install one or more of the dependent packages that provide localization and formatting for a particular data domain.
+See [Additional Cldr Packages](#additional_cldr_packages) below**.

 ## Elixir Version Requirements

 * [ex_cldr](https://hex.pm/packages/ex_cldr) requires Elixir 1.5 or later.